 - The navel for swelling or signs of infection. - The eyes for entropion.
-Refer to Chapter 5, Entropion. - The anus to ensure that feces are being passed. - General mental status. - The area around the mouth for drooling. - Stretching.
+Refer to Chapter 5, Entropion. - The anus to ensure that feces are being passed. - General status.
+Is the newborn depressed or active? - The area around the mouth for drooling. - Stretching.
 Get sleeping babies up and watch if they stretch.
 Sick neonates do not stretch.

 Depending on previous disease experience and in consultation with your veterinarian you may decide to treat the navels of newborn animals with tincture of iodine solution.
 This may be sprayed on, or the navel can be dipped in a small container.
 The idea is to disinfect the navel and reduce the possibility of navel ill.
 (Refer to Chapter 5, Acquired Health Disorders in Newborns.)
 It is best if the umbilical cord breaks off at least a few inches long.
 That way the vessels that enter the abdomen will be closed off as the cord dries.
 If the cord breaks off at the abdominal wall, then that protective mechanism is gone and the neonate is much more likely to become infected with bacteria from the birthing environment.
+Discuss with your vet what you can do to protect newborns with umbilical cords that are broken off too short.